gdiminin/HaSAPPy/docs/Tutorials/Test_HaSAPPy_installation.md

 http://support.illumina.com/sequencing/sequencing_software/igenome.html

-Using a web browser download PhiX genome (NCBI 1993-04-28) and mouse genome (GCRm38/mm10) to your ~/HaSAPPy/reference folder.
+Using a web browser download the PhiX genome (NCBI 1993-04-28) and the mouse genome (GCRm38/mm10) to your ~/HaSAPPy/reference folder.
 Then unpack the archives in the terminal:

 ```
 tar -xzvf PhiX_NCBI_1993-04-28.tar.gz